tydickinson29/Fires/README.md

 The first four lines create dataframes based on lists created earlier in the script (WinterReports, Spring Reports, etc) and also give them a column header name in quotes ('Winter Reports'). pd.concat concatenates the dataframes together into columns (axis=1 concatenates them into columns; axis=0 would concatenate them into rows).
-Finally, this large dataframe is then exported to a .csv that can be downloaded and is titles Severe Weather Impacts.csv
+Finally, this large dataframe is then exported to a .csv that can be downloaded and is titled Severe Weather Impacts.csv